Frasche789/Frasche789.github.io/README.md

-# Quest Board - ADHD-Optimized Task Tracking
+# Task Board - ADHD-Optimized Task Tracking

 An ADHD/autism-friendly task management system designed specifically for neurodivergent children to visualize and complete their tasks more effectively.